storageos/storageos.github.io/_docs/install/openshift/index.md

 1. The [iptables rules]({% link _docs/install/prerequisites/firewalls.md %}) required for StorageOS.

-1. [Enable the Network Block Device module]({% link _docs/install/prerequisites/devicepresentation.md %}) on each node for better performance.

 For OpenShift 3.7, you can [install the container directly in Docker]({%link _docs/install/docker/index.md %}).